Praetorian301/FreeriderHD-Track-Downloader/README.md

 # FreeriderHD-Track-Downloader

-A streamlined open-source Flask web app that helps FreeRiderHD players quickly retrieve and copy raw track codes from any track URL.
+A streamlined open-source Flask web application designed to help FreeRiderHD players efficiently retrieve, view, and copy raw track codes directly from any FreeRiderHD track URL.
+Simply paste a track link, and the app extracts the unique track code from FreeRiderHD's CDN, allowing you to easily backup, edit, or share your track data.
+Perfect for track creators who need quick access to their raw code without manual JSON parsing.

 Hosted version: https://freeriderhd-track-downloader.onrender.com
-(site takes ~2 min to load)
+(site takes a few mins to load)

 ---